-LD LR PH WS SPONSOR NSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 meaningful economic impact on an overburdened community, as defined; supports local manufacturing; and is developed under a community benefits agreement or project labor agreement.
-Finally, this bill requires the Governor's Office of Policy Innovation and the Future to develop a detailed supply chain manufacturing assessment of how the State can support existing manufacturing and attract additional manufacturing associated with renewable energy industries, including, but not limited to, heat pumps and solar, offshore wind, hydrogen and tidal power.
-1704 1805 An Act To Change the Exclusion Amount under the Estate Tax and Provide Additional Funding for the Housing Opportunities for Maine Fund This bill reduces the exclusion amount, below which the Maine estate tax does not apply, to \$1,000,000 from \$5,600,000 for estates of decedents dying on or after January 1, 2022 and removes the annual adjustment for inflation of that exclusion amount.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IN (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 demonstrate to the DoL that the clean energy project results in a meaningful economic impact on an overburdened community, as defined; supports local manufacturing; and is developed under a community benefits agreement or project labor agreement.
+The applicant may also apply to the STA for a certificate of eligibility for an exemption instead of a refund.
+The bill requires the Governor's Office of Policy Innovation and the Future to develop a detailed supply chain manufacturing assessment of how the State can support existing manufacturing and attract additional manufacturing associated with renewable energy industries, including, but not limited to, heat pumps and solar, offshore wind, hydrogen and tidal power.
+704 1805 An Act To Change the Exclusion Amount under the Estate Tax and Provide Additional Funding for the Housing Opportunities for Maine Fun This bill reduces the exclusion amount, below which the Maine estate tax does not apply, to \$1,000,000 from \$5,600,000 for estates of decedents dying on or after d January 1, 2022 and removes the annual adjustment for inflation of that exclusion amount.
 The bill creates an additional exclusion amount from the estate tax for family farms and aquaculture, fishing and wood harvesting businesses of up to \$3,800,000.
 This additional exclusion applies to farmland or depreciable machinery and equipment used in agriculture, aquaculture, fishing or wood harvesting that is inherited by a family member and remains in commercial use for 5 years following transfer.
-The Treasurer of State must credit 50% of the revenue generated by the reduction in the exclusion amount beginning January 1, 2022 to the General Fund and 50% the Maine State Housing Authority.
-The Maine State Housing Authority must deposit the funds credited to it in the Housing Opportunities for Maine Fund.
-The bill directs the Maine State Housing Authority in consultation with the Permanent Commission on the Status of Racial, Indigenous and Maine Tribal Populations to develop a racial equity assessment tool to use when evaluating project funding and report to the Joint Standing Committee on Labor and Housing on the development of this tool no later than October 1, 2022.
+Distribution of revenue: The Treasurer of State must credit 1.
+50% of the revenue generated by the reduction in the exclusion amount beginning January 1, 2022 to the General Fund and 2, 50% the Maine State Housing Authority, to the HOME Fund The bill directs the Maine State Housing Authority in